Rosesharma13/LLM-retail-assistant/README.md

 ## 📌 Overview

-ShopAI is an end-to-end LLM-powered retail shopping assistant that enables customers to search and discover products using natural language.
+LLM-powered retail shopping assistant that enables customers to search and discover products using natural language.
 Built with Google Gemini API for intelligent response generation and MySQL for real-time product database integration.

 ## ✨ Features